Civil Rights—A Journey to Freedom

 - Celebrate the accomplishments of pioneering African American aviators at the Tuskegee Airmen Historic Site.

 - Delight in a farewell lunch accompanied by true southern hospitality at the private restored antebellum home of Ms. Sandy Taylor, the retired Superintendent of the National Park Services Tuskegee Site.

-- What's included: 4 nights accommodations; a welcome reception, 4 breakfasts, 3 lunches, and 1 dinner; full guiding services of an Orbridge Travel Director; all activities as described in the program itinerary, including admission; private deluxe motor coach with air conditioning and comfortable seating; gratuities to Orbridge Travel Director, local guides, drivers, and wait staff for included meals; and airport transfers for guests arriving and departing during the suggested times.
+- What's included: 4 nights accommodations; 4 breakfasts, 2 lunches, and 2 dinners; full guiding services of an Orbridge Travel Director; all activities as described in the program itinerary, including admission; private deluxe motor coach with air conditioning and comfortable seating; gratuities to Orbridge Travel Director, local guides, drivers, and wait staff for included meals; and airport transfers for guests arriving and departing during the suggested times.